freefair/action-ghcr-prune/README.md

 :warning: **Please note:** Extra care should be taken when using `tag-regex`, please make sure you've read the [Word of caution](#word-of-caution)

+### tag-regex-exclude

+**Optional** Regular expression which will be evaluated against all tags of a version.
+Any version with at least one tag matching the expression will be ignored.
+Disabled by defaults.

 ## Outputs

 ### count